ingolemo/python-lenses/tutorial/optics.md

 	...                            .enemies.values_().x + 1)
 	>>> new_data = level_enemies_right(data)

-Or you could do the same thing to every enemy in the entire game (assuming that there were other enemies on other levels in the `GameState`):
+Or we could do the same thing to every enemy in the entire game (assuming that there were other enemies on other levels in the `GameState`):